Zephni/TriggerOnViewJS/README.md

 });
 ```

-You can assign multiple elements at once with your query selector eg. using a class.
+You can assign multiple elements at once with your query selector eg. using a class, by not providing a trigger each element will be it's own trigger.

 ```javascript
 TriggerOnView({